Failla Wines

 - Style is winemaker-led and vineyard-driven, with long-standing grower partnerships

-At the heart of Failla is the 14-acre Estate Vineyard in Cazadero, planted on steep, rocky hillsides about three miles from the Pacific Ocean within the Fort Ross-Seaview AVA.
-Initially planted to Chardonnay and Syrah, the site has since added Pinot Noir and is farmed organically.
-Beyond the estate, the Pinot Noir program is built around partnerships with celebrated grower vineyards: Hirsch Vineyard (since 2001) and Occidental Ridge (since 2005) anchor the Sonoma Coast lineup, with Peay and Pearlessence (2006), Whistler (2009), Savoy in Anderson Valley (2012), and Platt (2015) added over time.
-The Chardonnay program spans eight bottlings, drawing from the Sonoma Coast Estate, Sonoma's Olivet Road and Olivet Lane plots, Napa Valley (Hudson Vineyard in Carneros, Haynes Vineyard in Coombsville), and other cool sites.
-The three Syrahs source from Hudson, Kick Ranch, and the Estate Vineyard.
+At the heart of Failla is the 11-acre Estate Vineyard under vine on a 92-acre Cazadero ranch, sitting at 1,000 to 1,400 feet elevation about 2.5 miles east of the Pacific Ocean inside the Fort Ross-Seaview AVA.
+The site is organically dry-farmed, with steep, rocky hillsides and a mix of Chardonnay, Syrah, and (later) Pinot Noir.
+In 2011, Ehren Jordan added a second estate property: Olivet Ranch, a 14-acre vineyard on Olivet Road in the Santa Rosa Plain of the Russian River Valley AVA, immediately converted to organic farming and now producing Chardonnay, Pinot Noir, and Savagnin.
+Olivet Ranch sits next to the separately owned and managed Olivet Lane Vineyard, which is a different property under different ownership.
+Beyond the estate properties, the Pinot Noir program is built around partnerships with celebrated grower vineyards: Hirsch Vineyard (since 2001) and Occidental Ridge (since 2005) anchor the Sonoma Coast lineup, with Peay and Pearlessence (2006), Whistler (2009), Savoy in Anderson Valley (2012), and Platt (2015) added over time.
+The Chardonnay program also draws from Napa Valley (Hudson in Carneros, Haynes in Coombsville), and the three Syrahs source from Hudson, Kick Ranch, and the Estate.

 Have a bottle from this producer?